How to apply to become a Shared Lives carer

 - book an appointment at our Ashford office.

-If everyone's happy to proceed we'll begin the pre-assessment paperwork.
+If everyone's happy to proceed we'll begin the next part of the process.
 This includes:

 - requesting references